samborkent/plasma-solver/README.md

 * Add date and time to config file

 # To do
-* Implement collision probability as described in documentation
 * Include plotting of 1D propagation in nPlasmaParticlesPerRadius function
 * Check if a sparse matrix can be used for plasma
 * Clean up initialVelocityDistribution code